Put your Mac to work while you sleep.

 Cash, not points.

-Every job credits your balance.
-Autopay to your bank, PayPal, or USDC wallet when you clear $10.
-No tokens, no points, no platform credit.
+Every completed job adds to your balance.
+Once you reach $10, we pay out automatically to your bank, PayPal, or Venmo.
+No tokens, no points, no platform credit — just money.

 What your Mac could earn.